 I can still remember driving over to Piedmont Aviation, which was part of Piedmont Airlines (bought out by USAir in 1989), to check out the pilot training school.
 Piedmont’s charter division, administrative offices, and private pilot training school, were at Norfolk International Airport, not too far from where I lived in the Great Neck area of Virginia Beach, Virginia.
 Piedmont Aviation had its own building and aircraft hangers on the south side of the airport, opposite the main terminals.
 Pulling up in my car to the Piedmont facility, I remember pausing to take in the word “Aviation” on the sign at the main entrance.
 My thoughts raced from the image of winning the Top Gun trophy to a ball of flames after slamming into a mountain.
 Oh, how the possibilities were expanding!

 This was a decision that could significantly change my life’s trajectory…or allow it to simply follow its set path, depending on what you believe.
-I had no idea (not much has changed on that front) what the future would hold, but ready or not, I was going to go ahead and nose dive into it.
+I had no idea, still don’t, what the future would hold, but ready or not, I was going to go ahead and nose dive into it.
 Youth just added a greater level of naiveté, a degree of enthusiastic ignorance, and a bit of angst over making something of your life.
 Looking back now, and currently having a 19-year-old son, I have a greater respect for the uncertainties and struggles he feels at this time in his life.

 Entering the flight school on the 2nd floor, I was greeted by Joe Russo, one of the instructors.
 He was a tall, medium-build guy with salt and pepper hair and a dark mustache.
 He had the air of a man determined not to get killed by a student pilot in a fiery airplane crash.
 He’d spoken to me originally when I called to talk about taking lessons.
 Joe, as I recall, was a little late coming to the game.
 He’d started out doing something else, I don’t recall what, but then, say, 10 years into driving an ice cream truck (just joking) he decided he wanted to be an airline pilot.
 So here he was.
 For most of the instructors, Piedmont Aviation’s private pilot school was a way of racking up hundreds of flying hours toward the goal of becoming an airline pilot.
 Of course, surviving all those student pilots was a part of the challenge in getting to the cockpit of that Boeing 777.
 (Please note that both of my instructors survived and went on to fly for the airlines.)